About the course

 - Advanced Statistical Mechanics.

 In addition, you will be required to undertake one short project with an allocated supervisor.
-Each project will be assessed based on a report that you will submit thereafter.
+Each project assessment will be based on a report that you will submit thereafter.

 The number of students on this course is so small that statistics are not meaningful.
 The department runs a number of activities in close cooperation with the Careers Service, including an annual careers conference, CV workshops and visits from many employers.
 The course also has strong engagement with industrial partners.